gamemanual0/gm0/source/docs/common-mechanisms/arms.rst

 Depending on the application and implementation, arms can be either faster or slower than extension options.

-The different types of arms in FTC include single arm and multi-axis arms.
+The different types of arms in FTC\ |reg| include single arm and multi-axis arms.

 Advantages
 ----------